SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 }
 ```

-The `CommandManager` class handles the finding your commands, and lets you specify various options,
+The `CommandManager` class handles finding your commands, and lets you specify various options,
 including the `ParseOptions` that will be shared by all commands.
 The default constructor will look
-for classes that implement `ICommand` and have the `CommandAttribute` attribute in the calling
-assembly, and uses the default options.
+for subcommand classes in the calling assembly, and uses the default options.

-The `RunCommand()` method takes care of reading the command name from the first argument to your
+The `RunCommand()` method will take the arguments from `Environment.GetCommandLineArgs()` (as
+before, you can also pass them explicitly), and uses the first argument as the command name.
+If a
+command with that name exists, it uses `CommandLineParser` to parse the arguments for that command,
-application, finding the command, creating it, and running it.
-If anything goes wrong, it will
+and finally invokes the `ICommand.Run()` method.
+If anything goes wrong, it will either display a list
-either display a list of commands, or if a command has been found, the help for that command.
-The
+of commands, or if a command has been found, the help for that command.
+The return value is the
-return value is the value returned from `Run()`, or `null` if parsing failed, in which case we return
+value returned from `ICommand.Run()`, or null if parsing failed, in which case we return a non-zero
-an error exit code.
+exit code to indicate failure.

 If we run our application without arguments again (`dotnet run`), we see the following: